2 Scientific knowledge and non-scientific knowledge

 2.3 Quality criteria of trandisciplinary research

 Sustainability sciences often follow transdisciplinary research designs.
 Belcher et al. (2016) describe transdisciplinary research as crossing disciplinary and institutional boundaries, and as being context specific, and problem oriented.
 Moreover, it combines and blends methodologies from different theoretical paradigms, includes a diversity of both academic and societal actors, and is conducted with a range of research goals, organizational forms, and outputs.
 It is widely acknowledged that complex and wicked social problems, as those who are the research topics of sustainability sciences, as well as the claim to contribute to reals world solutions, are best approaches by such comprehensive and holistic approaches such as provided by transdisciplinary research designs.
 However, as boundaries between disciplines are crossed, and as research engages more with stakeholders in complex systems, traditional academic definitions and criteria of research quality are no longer sufficient—there is a need for a parallel evolution of principles and criteria to define and evaluate research quality in a transdisciplinary research context.
-This is, why Belcher et al. (2016) propose, based on a comprehensive literature review, the following four quality criteria for transdisciplinary research (cp.
-Table 3 in Belcher et al. 2016):
+This is, why Belcher et al. (2016) propose, based on a comprehensive literature review, the following four quality criteria for transdisciplinary research (cf. Table 3 in Belcher et al. 2016):

 • Relevance: The importance, significance, and usefulness of the research problem, objectives, processes, and findings to the problem context